BMSC Research Internships – Program Description

-Our BMSC Summer Research Internships links undergraduate students with Faculty mentors as collaborators in marine science research projects.
-The program takes advantage of the pristine marine environment, remarkable biodiversity, and the scientific and technical resources at the Bamfield Marine Sciences Centre (BMSC), a marine science research facility on the west coast of Vancouver Island.
+Bamfield Research Internships (BRIs) link motivated students with research mentors to collaborate on marine science research projects.
+The program takes advantage of the pristine marine environment, remarkable biodiversity, and the scientific and technical resources at the Bamfield Marine Sciences Centre (BMSC).

-The BMSC Summer Research Internships offer a full immersion research experience for motivated undergraduates.
-By linking interns with marine scientists in a hands-on research experience, interns learn both the process and the substance of scientific research.
-The experience will expose interns to the life and work of a marine science research laboratory.
+The BRI program offers fully immersive research placements for motivated undergraduates and recent graduates.
+Interns will learn both the process and the substance of scientific research through direct exposure to the life and work of a marine science research laboratory.
 The program will incorporate workshops, seminars and training sessions in addition to hands-on research.

-BMSC seeks 8-10 students of diverse backgrounds and interests to participate in a 3- or 6-week summer research project in the marine sciences during July and August.
+BMSC seeks 8-10 interns of diverse backgrounds and interests to participate in a 3- or 6-week summer research project in the marine sciences during July and August.

-The mentors and projects may vary from annually according to the developing research interests of visiting researchers.
-Research projects are designed by the scientists to be achievable projects which dovetail with their research plans.
+Both the mentors and projects will vary annually according to the developing research interests of on-site research teams.
+Research projects will be designed by mentors to be achievable projects which dovetail with their research plans.
 Interns will work semi-independently with mentor supervision for approximately 40 hours per week.
-Interns may have the opportunity to obtain Directed Studies credit.
+Interns may have the opportunity to obtain university credit through a Directed Studies course.

 Interns will participate actively in BMSC community activities, e.g. attend seminars, eat in the Cafeteria and live in the student dorms.
 Early in the summer session, there will be a meeting of student participants with graduate students and mentors to share perspectives on graduate programs and participation in academic life, with a brief description of ongoing projects, and a question/answer session.
-At the end of their internship, interns will present their research in a short PowerPoint talk.
-Interns will also write a scientific paper describing their work, with input from the mentor.
+At the end of their internship, interns will present their research to one another and the BMSC community.
+Interns may also write a final report describing their work, with input from their mentor.
 These reports will be bound and published in the BMSC library.

 Email: university@bamfieldmsc.com